byananya/byananya/README.md

 🚀 **In parallel, I'm building something extraordinary:** LLM-powered agents that create websites in seconds.
 &nbsp;

-👥 **Actively looking to add 1 CTO + Co-Founder and 1 more team member to work with me:** Ideally full stack development with expertise in AI methodologies like LLM and NLP.
+👥 **Actively looking to add 1 CTO + Co-Founder(to contribute and not direct me) and 1 more team member to work with me:** Ideally full stack development with expertise in AI methodologies like LLM and NLP.
 (Looking to build my team - All the hiring goes through me, looking for exceptional talent - Kindly send your **Resumes** to **adas13@ucsc.edu**)

 #Hiring #FullStackDeveloper #MachineLearning #NLP #LLM #JoinOurTeam